Why is ice building up in my freezer? Experts reveal the main reasons your freezer's frosty and how to fix it

 4. Don't leave the door open

-If you're putting away the food shop make sure you shut the door rather than leaving it open as you unpack everything.
+So, if you're putting away the food shop make sure you shut the door rather than leaving it open as you unpack everything.
+A faff but it's a necessity.

 5. Regularly defrost your freezer

-Although none of us relish the idea of defrosting a freezer, doing it regularly will prevent a heavy build up of ice from taking over and damaging the appliance.
+If you're wondering how often should you defrost a freezer, the answer is you should be doing it regularly.
+Although none of us relish the idea of defrosting a freezer, doing it regularly will prevent a heavy buildup of ice from taking over and damaging the appliance.

 'Follow a regular defrosting schedule; doing it annually should suffice,' advises Rachael.
 'This prevents the accumulation of excessive ice on the evaporator coils.
 While doing this, it’s also a good time to check that the defrost system components (such as the defrost timer, defrost heater and defrost thermostat) are functioning properly.

-If any of these components are faulty, they may contribute to ice build up.'
-Looking at how to defrost a freezer quickly can mean it doesn't take as long as you think.
+If any of these components are faulty, they may contribute to ice buildup.'
+If you're wondering how long it takes to defrost a freezer, finding out how to defrost a freezer quickly can mean it doesn't take as long as you think.

 FAQs